pairshaped/curlingio-docs/blog/2026-03-12-21-reasons-ai-agents-love-gleam.md

 ---
 slug: 21-reasons-ai-agents-love-gleam
-title: '21 Reasons AI Agents Love Gleam'
+title: 'AI Agents Love Gleam'
 authors: [dave]
 tags: [gleam, ai, architecture]
 ---

-*Clickbait aside, we really do think agents love Gleam.*

 *Fair warning: this post contains some opinions that are going to be controversial and may not age well.
 Here be dragons.*